salilab/imp/doc/manual/conventions.md

 - Names in `CamelCase` are class names, for %example IMP::RestraintSet
 - Lower case names separated with underscores (`_`) in them are functions or methods, for example IMP::Model::update() or IMP::Model::add_particle().
 - Collections of data of a certain class, e.g. `ClassName` are passed using type `ClassNames`.
-This type is a `list` in Python and a IMP::base::Vector<ClassName> (which is roughly equivalent to std::vector<ClassName*>) in C++.
+This type is a `list` in Python and a IMP::Vector<ClassName> (which is roughly equivalent to std::vector<ClassName*>) in C++.
 - These function names start with a verb, which indicates what the method does.
 Methods starting with
    - `set_` change some stored value
-   - `get_` create or return a \c value object or return an existing IMP::base::Object class object
+   - `get_` create or return a \c value object or return an existing IMP::Object class object
-   - `create_`  create a new IMP::base::Object class object
+   - `create_`  create a new IMP::Object class object
    - `add_`, `remove_` or `clear_` manipulate the contents of a collection of data
    - `show_` print things in a human-readable format
    - `load_` and `save_` or `read_` and `write_` move data between files and memory
-   - `link_` create a connection between something and an IMP::base::Object
+   - `link_` create a connection between something and an IMP::Object
-   - `update_` change the internal state of an IMP::base::Object
+   - `update_` change the internal state of an IMP::Object
    - `do_` is a virtual method as part of a \external{http://en.wikipedia.org/wiki/Non-virtual_interface_pattern,non-virtual interface pattern}
    - `handle_` take action when an event occurs
    - `validate_` check the state of data and print messages and throw exceptions if something is corrupted